-For the purpose of the statement of comprehensive income, amortisation expenses of intangible assets are included in operating expenses, depending on the usage of the asset.
+For the purpose of the statement of comprehensive income, amortisation expenses of intangible assets are included in operating expenses.

-As at 31 December 2019, the recoverable value of goodwill related to activity in Lithuania (EUR 4,261 thousand) and Latvia (EUR 171 thousand), as well as the recoverable value of client lists have been determined based on future cash flow projections, evaluated in accordance with five-year financial projections for both goodwill and client lists.
+As at 31 December 2020, the recoverable value of goodwill related to activity in Lithuania (EUR 4,261 thousand) and Latvia (EUR 80 thousand), as well as the recoverable value of customer lists have been determined based on future cash flow projections, evaluated in accordance with five-year financial projections for both goodwill and client lists.
 The main factors that affected the financial forecasts were the Company's strategy, profitability margin, and the forecasted situation in the respective industry.
-Estimated cash flows were discounted using 6% discount rate (pre-tax) and cash flows for goodwill have been estimated using constant 1-1.5% growth rate based on the most likely management's estimate, taking into account the current situation of the industry concerned (as at 31 December 2018 - 7% and 1-1.5%, respectively).
+Estimated cash flows were discounted using 6.96% discount rate (pre-tax) and cash flows for goodwill have been estimated applying a constant growth rate of 1% to the Company's activities in Lithuania and a fall rate of 8% to the Company's activities in Latvia, taking into account the current situation of the industry concerned (as at 31 December 2019: growth rates of 6% and 1-1.5%, respectively).